Chart Color Schemes

 Age

-The median age in Narrabundah is 40 years, which is higher than the Australian Capital Territory's average of 35 years and slightly exceeds the Australian median of 38 years.
-Compared to the Australian Capital Territory, Narrabundah has a larger proportion of residents aged 75-84 (7.5%) but fewer residents aged 25-34 (12.3%).
-Between the 2021 Census and the present, the percentage of Narrabundah's population aged 75 to 84 has increased from 5.5% to 7.5%, while the percentage of those aged 5 to 14 has decreased from 12.7% to 11.3%.
-By 2041, Narrabundah's age composition is projected to change significantly.
-The number of residents aged 75 to 84 is expected to grow by 59%, reaching 826 from 518.
-This growth will be led by the demographic shift in the 75 to 84 age group, with those aged 65 and above comprising 57% of projected population growth.
-Conversely, population declines are projected for the 5 to 14 and 25 to 34 age cohorts.
+The median age in Narrabundah is 40 years, which exceeds the Australian Capital Territory's average of 35 years.
+It also modestly exceeds the Australian median age of 38 years.
+Compared to the Australian Capital Territory, Narrabundah has a higher proportion of residents aged 75-84, at 7.5%, but fewer residents aged 25-34, at 12.3%.
+Between the 2016 and 2021 censuses, the percentage of Narrabundah's population aged 75 to 84 increased from 5.5% to 7.5%.
+Conversely, the proportion of residents aged 5-14 decreased from 12.7% to 11.3%.
+By 2041, significant changes are projected in Narrabundah's age composition.
+The number of residents aged 75 to 84 is expected to grow by 59%, from 518 to 826 people.
+This growth will be led by the aging population dynamic, with those aged 65 and above comprising 57% of projected population growth.
+However, declines are projected for the 5-14 and 25-34 age cohorts.